OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/07-Map_Execution_Paths_Through_Application.md

 Ensuring sufficient code coverage for the application owner is far easier with gray-box and white-box approach to testing.
 Information solicited by and provided to the tester will ensure the minimum requirements for code coverage are met.

-Many modern Dynamic Application Security Testing (DAST) tools facilitate the use of a web server agent or could be paired with a 3rd party agent to monitor web application coverage specifics.
+Many modern Dynamic Application Security Testing (DAST) tools facilitate the use of a web server agent or could be paired with a third-party agent to monitor web application coverage specifics.

 #### Example